Stripe Climate FAQs

 We allocate contributions towards projects that remove carbon dioxide (CO2) from the atmosphere, primarily by purchasing the permanent removal of CO2 at a particular price per ton.

 Purchasing carbon removal from frontier technologies is our primary focus, but in some cases, we’ll back other entities that can advance the carbon removal ecosystem.
 We are open to supporting projects that have a path to—but currently don’t offer—a net-negative carbon removal solution.
-For example, we may fund academic research directly or components of future carbon removal systems, such as “capture-only” or “storage-only” projects (e.g., CarbonCure).
+For example, we may fund academic research directly or components of future carbon removal systems, such as “capture-only” or “storage-only” projects (for example, CarbonCure).

 We select a variety of projects with the help of scientific expert reviewers and use a transparent application process.
 As is typically the case with a portfolio approach, some projects will deliver results and others may fail.
 We’re optimistic that the breadth of technologies and organizations we get behind will increase the likelihood that the world has the solutions needed to counteract climate change.